 The process used to find out if cancer has spread to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.

-The surgical specialists at BWH along with their colleagues at the Dana-Farber/Brigham and Women’s Cancer Center have special expertise treating Merkel cell carcinoma.
+The surgical specialists at BWH along with their colleagues at the Dana-Farber Brigham Cancer Center have special expertise treating Merkel cell carcinoma.

 The following surgical procedures may be used to treat Merkel cell carcinoma: